wp-plugins/gravity-forms-toolbar/readme.txt

 == Changelog ==

+= 1.4.1 (2012-05-20) =
+* *Important bugfix release!*
+* FIX: Fixed problem with capabilities not set correctly when using/not using "Members" plugin.
+Now *Gravity Forms Toolbar* has more additional checks built in and this should finally work for all, at least all admins (for which this plugin is!).
+* FIX: Fixed another bug when Gravity Forms is not active, to properly activate this plugin.
+* CODE: Other minor code and documentation tweaks & improvements.

 = 1.4 (2012-05-19) =
 * *New features:*
  * NEW: Added new plugin setting (plus an additional constant) for removing the official add-on items/hook place in the menu.